 Standing Finance Committee meeting to adhere to COVID-19 guidelines

-KINGSTON, Jamaica — The Houses of Parliament has outlined changes to the meeting of the Standing Finance Committee scheduled to examine the 2021/2022 Estimates of Expenditure and related documents on March 3 and 4.
+PARLIAMENT has outlined changes to the meeting of the Standing Finance Committee scheduled to examine the 2021–2022 Estimates of Expenditure and related documents today and tomorrow.

-In an effort to allow for adequate physical distancing, no more than 63 people will be allowed on the floor of the Chamber at any time which means each ministry appearing before the committee will be restricted to a team of no more than five persons to include the minister(s), permanent secretary and other key personnel.
+In a release, it said in an effort to allow for adequate physical distancing, no more than 63 people will be allowed on the floor of the chamber at any time.
+As a consequence, each ministry appearing before the committee will be restricted to a team of no more than five people to include the minister(s), permanent secretary and other key personnel.
+Additionally, each minister will be present for examination of his/her respective ministry and leave the chamber immediately afterwards.

-Additionally, the Houses of Parliament said each minister will be present for examination of his/her respective Ministry and leave the Chamber immediately afterward.
+Minister of Tourism and House Leader Edmund Bartlett explained, “Each ministry will be allotted a specific span of time; therefore, members will be encouraged to, as much as possible, prepare their questions beforehand to allow for the efficient examination of each ministry and a smooth process overall.”

-Minister of Tourism and House Leader Edmund Bartlett explained that, “Each ministry will be allotted a specific span of time.
-Therefore, members will be encouraged to, as much as possible, prepare their questions beforehand to allow for the efficient examination of each ministry and a smooth process overall.”
+These changes, said the release, are in keeping with the Ministry of Health and Wellness' COVID-19 guidelines.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login